AdaTrans: Feature-wise and Sample-wise Adaptive Transfer Learning for High-dimensional Regression: Sample-wise Adaptive Transfer Learning

 where $\lambda_0$, $\lambda_1$ and $\lambda_T$ are nonnegative tuning parameters.

 Problem~\eqref{P:sample-transfer} is designed based on the same fused-penalty as~(\ref{obj2}).
 However, two key differences are made to achieve sample-wise adaptive transfer.
-First, unlike in problem (\ref{obj2}) where different weights are applied element-wise to $\bz$ and $\bdk$, a single scalar $w_k$ is assigned to both the loss term and parameters associated to the $k$-th source, adjusting its importance in estimating the target parameter.
-Second, we introduce constraint (\ref{obj_constraint}) to identify $\bz$: The left hand side of (\ref{obj_constraint}) corresponds to the gradient of target loss function and is equal to zero at the ground truth $\bz$ in the noiseless case $\bez_{i} = 0$; the slackness $\lambda_T$ is introduced to account for the presence of noise.
+First, unlike in problem (\ref{obj2}) where different weights are applied element-wise to $\bz$ and $\bdk$, a single scalar $w_k$ is assigned to both the loss term and the penalty on the parameters associated with the $k$-th source, adjusting its importance in estimating the target parameter. {The weight assigned to $\|\bz\|_{1}$, $\sqrt{\sum_{k=0}^K (n_k/N) w_k^2}$, demonstrates the influence of source weights on the shrinkage of $\bz$.} Second, we introduce constraint (\ref{obj_constraint}) to identify $\bz$: The left hand side of (\ref{obj_constraint}) corresponds to the gradient of target loss function and is equal to zero at the ground truth $\bz$ in the noiseless case $\bez_{i} = 0$; the slackness $\lambda_T$ is introduced to account for the presence of noise.
 Intuitively, constraint (\ref{obj_constraint}) narrows down the search space for $\bz$ using primary target data, and the objective function (\ref{obj}) proceeds to use the full sample, improving the estimation accuracy.

 We note that the solution of problem~\eqref{P:sample-transfer} is invariant under positive scaling of the $w_k$'s.
 To remove such ambiguity, we restrict the weights to satisfy the normalization constraint